LiuinStein/CILManagement-Server/docs/json-API.md

 > DO NOT USE IP ADDRESS DIRECTLY IN ANY CASE!
 >
-> For more URLs information, please refer to the second part `0x01 URL Arrangement` of document `How-to-deploy.md`
+> For more URL arrangement information, look at the second part `0x01 URL Arrangement` of document `How-to-deploy.md`

 #### 0x01 Universal HTTP request headers: